Compare Campervan Rentals in Alice Springs

 • Ask about added extras: The best companies include camping chairs and cooking utensils.
 These add-ons mean you won’t have to purchase any last-minute camping gear.

 • Weigh up one-way rentals: A one-way rental from Alice Springs to Yulara (Uluru) is generally not available for campervan rentals, or may involve a hefty one-way fee.
-Many travellers find it’s worth returning their vehicle to Alice Springs.
+Many travelers find it's worth returning their vehicle to Alice Springs.

 • Self-cater: Restaurants don’t come cheap in this isolated, inhospitable part of Australia.
 Load up on fresh groceries in Alice Springs and cook your meals to keep the budget on track.